I Made a HUGE Mistake on My Budget 2011 Pistol Build (Don't Do This!)

 What was the main mistake made in this budget 2011 pistol build?

-If the grip safety is pushed up by your hand webbing, it might not be flush.
-Adjusting the trigger bar or filing a small amount of material off the grip safety arm can restore proper function while maintaining a short trigger pull.
+If the grip safety isn't engaging due to trigger take-up, you may need to carefully file a small amount of material off the grip safety arm.
+This adjustment restores proper function while aiming to maintain a crisp, short trigger pull.

-What tools are recommended for blending parts on a 1911/2011 pistol build?
+What tools are essential for blending parts on a custom pistol build?

-What is the target cost for a budget 2011 pistol build like this?
+What is the recommended price range for a budget 2011 pistol build?

 More Gunsmithing & DIY Videos You Might Like